novelpy-creator/novelpy_2/README.md

 # PyGame Novel 2.0 (NovelPy Reimagined)
 This released is for joke and but also show the new look of the game.
-First, text box no longer it's used rect rather than image.
+First, text box it's used rect rather than image.
 Girl folder is removed.
 But you can get in the old releases.
+(From now is archived.)

 # How to use ?
 These are some idea: